 Are They Ready for Stress-Induced Tactics?

 Training often is based in a highly controlled and safe learning environment.
 That said, if your training environment doesn’t match your working environment, you are potentially setting your firefighters up for failure.
-For example, Fire Apparatus Operations is a critical component for fire suppression.
+For example, Fire Apparatus Operations is a critical component of the fire suppression team.
 Sometimes our working environment is not the picture perfect day.
 Harsh weather, frozen hydrants, hose failures and complications are part of the job.
 Does your driver operator program include actually operating the apparatus in these types of conditions before a real incident occurs?
-If the answer is no, then how can you possibly expect the A-Team to show up on game day?
-Successfully pumping apparatus in a perfect world does not prepare them for dealing with challenges under stressful times.
+If the answer is no, then how can you possibly expect the "A-Team" to show up on game day?
+Successfully pumping apparatus in a perfect world does not prepare them for dealing with challenges under highly stressful times.
 But I will further challenge you: can your firefighters function to a level of capacity when their heart rate is above 150 beats per minute?
-You see, acute stress can cause the body to have a physiological response to the report of an emergency, like the tome for instance.
+You see, acute stress can cause the body to have a physiological response to the report of an alarm or emergency, like the tone for instance.
 How about the report of kids or children trapped?
-Many firefighters will attempt to replicate training that they have done for years but can struggle to remember the steps, the process, and/or the knowledge base to safely operate that apparatus while other operators may suffer stress-induced paralysis.
+Many firefighters will attempt to replicate training that they have done for years but then on that high stress incident, they struggle to remember the most basic steps, the systematic process, and/or the knowledge base to safely operate that apparatus.
+While other operators with lower emotional intelligence may suffer stress-induced paralysis all together.
 The stress of an incident can simply freeze up a firefighter who ultimately produces little to no fire ground functionality.